UMONS-GFA/ardas-tools/docs/source/getting_started.rst

 * Power up the raspberry pi and wait for the raspberry pi to boot
 * Log on the raspberry pi (using ssh)

+.. warning:: Make sure you don't have a cron task activated

 Download the code
 -----------------